teolivan/LNU_IoT_project/README.md

 ## Objective
-Describe why you have chosen to build this specific device.
-What purpose does it serve?
-What do you want to do with the data, and what new insights do you think it will give?
 ### Why you chose the project
 I chose this project because of a desire to create a device with multiple sensors as well as actuators.
 I came to the conclusion that a device which can measure the climate and give insights as to the metrics would be highly useful for several purposes.
 ### What purpose does it serve